sphinx-doc/sphinx/doc/config.rst

 .. confval:: extensions

-   A list of strings that are module names of Sphinx extensions.
+   A list of strings that are module names of :ref:`extensions`.
 These can be extensions coming with Sphinx (named ``sphinx.ext.*``) or custom ones.

    Note that you can extend :data:`sys.path` within the conf file if your